PrasadLakhpati/Backend_With_JS/readme.md

 };
 Same as above, but the returned function is asynchronous (async).
 Used when the inner function (func) involves asynchronous operations.

+npm i mongoose-aggregate-paginate-v2 - this library is used for generation of aggregation pipelines .
+We use plugin hook to aggrigate it

+npm i bcrypt jsonwebtoken

+bcrypt - bcrypt is a package used to manage passwords such as encryption, descryption, hashing and more (we can also use bcryptjs for it).
+Direct encryption and decryption of passwords are imossible; therefore we need to take help of hooks(middleware) such as --pre-- hook

+jsonwebtoken - jsonwebtoken is a library in java script used for